ODINN-SciML/ODINN.jl/docs/src/index.md

 julia> Pkg.add("ODINN")
 ```

+!!! info
+    `ODINN.jl` and the rest of the ODINN ecosystem packages require Julia v1.10 or later, which are the ones used in the CI.

 ## Vision

 Rather than focusing on global-scale simulations and sea-level rise contributions, `ODINN.jl` has, for now, a regional and catchment-scale focus, aiming to exploit the latest remote sensing and in situ observations to capture missing or subgrid processes of glacier processes.
 In order to do so, `ODINN.jl` leverages Universal Differential Equations (UDEs), combining PDEs describing ice flow dynamics with data-driven regressors, such as neural networks.
 For this, `ODINN.jl` relies heavily on the [SciML](https://sciml.ai/) Julia ecosytem and the native automatic differentiation (AD) support.
 Therefore `ODINN.jl` has a two-fold goal: